-Compass Hedging (US Producers)
+Compass Hedging (US and Canadian Producers)

 Compass Hedging is an introducing brokerage firm offering traditional risk management for agricultural producers through commodity hedging, but with a customized, personal approach.
 Our company is driven by our values and the relationships we have and continue to build with our clients.
 We clear all our trades through R.J.
 O’Brien.
 Our allied company, Compass Ag Solutions, provides expanded consulting, risk management and analysis services.